-Meadows Bank started in 2008 and is headquartered in Las Vegas, Nevada.
-Meadows Bank manages $791 million in assets along with $680 million in deposits, making it a medium-size bank.
-Meadows Bank lacks premium access to customer service, with no options for live chat or all-day service.
-It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
-We gave Meadows Bank a 4 out of 5 stars, which means it is a good bank that deserves your consideration.
-Meadows Bank has a mixture of product offerings, including savings accounts, checking accounts, money market accounts and CDs.
+Meadows Bank started in 2008 with headquarters in Las Vegas, Nevada.
+Meadows Bank manages assets of $791 million and $680 million in deposits, making it a medium-size bank.
+Meadows Bank lacks premium access to support representatives, with no options for live chat or all-day service.
+It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
+Coming in at a commendable 4 out of 5 stars, Meadows Bank is a respectable bank that gets the job done.
+Meadows Bank offers the full package of product offerings, including savings accounts, checking accounts, money market accounts and CDs.
 Meadows Bank has a fair savings rate; other popular banks have higher rates.
-The bank's standard checking account features a monthly fee of $10.00, which ranks on the higher end of monthly fees.
-Using an institution with no-fee checking as well as a high interest rate savings account is your best option for returning the most income from your deposits while having convenient access to your funds.
+The bank's standard checking product features a monthly fee of $10.00, although banks sometimes have requirements that allow you to waive the fee.
+Using a bank with no-fee checking, in addition to a high savings APY is the best bet for accruing the most income from your deposits alongside easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.50%, Meadows Bank ranks poorly compared to the average U.S. bank.
-Meadows Bank's one-year CD earns at a rate of 2.00%, while its highest-yielding money market account earns at an APY of 1.50%.
-Given Meadows Bank's poor savings rate, you should think about other options to earn more on your deposits.
+Meadows Bank features a savings rate of 0.50%, which is fair in comparison to the national average.
+Its one-year CD earns at a rate of 2.00%, while its highest-yielding money market account has a rate of 1.50%.
+Given its below average savings rate, you should consider choosing another bank to earn more on your deposits.

 How Meadows Bank's Savings Rates Compare

-Meadows Bank is a brick-and-mortar bank, with six total bank locations in Arizona and Nevada.
-It also offers access to mobile and web apps for a straightforward mobile-banking experience.
-Meadows Bank's online and mobile banking services receive positive feedback from customers.
-The Meadows Bank mobile app scored a 4.8 out of 5 (with 5 customer reviews on Apple and Android) compared to the national average of 3.8.
-Meadows Bank's mobile app allows you to control your finances by checking account balances, sending and receiving money and reaching support representatives.
-Meadows Bank receives a superb consumer satisfaction score due to relatively few consumer complaints filed with the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.
+Meadows Bank is a brick-and-mortar bank, with six total branches in Arizona and Nevada.
+It also offers access to mobile and web apps for a simple mobile-banking experience.
+Meadows Bank gets positive ratings from customers for its mobile app.
+Out of 5 customer reviews across both Apple and Android platforms, the Meadows Bank mobile app has an overall rating of 4.8 out of 5 (compared to the national average of 3.8).
+You can access Meadows Bank's app to manage your accounts by checking current statements, sending and receiving money as well as reaching support representatives.
+Meadows Bank receives a superb consumer satisfaction score due to relatively few consumer complaints filed with the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.

-Meadows Bank is a medium-size bank with $791 million in assets as well as $680 million in deposits.
-Meadows Bank's Texas Ratio is 5.73%, indicating a tiny likelihood of failure.
+Meadows Bank ranks as a medium-size bank owning $791 million in assets and deposits totaling $680 million.
+Its Texas Ratio is 5.73%, signifying a small likelihood of failure.
 Additionally, Meadows Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.